esper is a lightweight Entity System (ECS) for Python, with a focus on performance.

 class Position: def __init__(self, x=0.0, y=0.0): self.x = x self.y = y

 Processors, also commonly known as “Systems”, are where all processing logic is defined and executed.
 All Processors must inherit from the esper.Processor class, and have a method called process.
 Other than that, there are no restrictions.
-All Processors will have access to the World instance, to allow easy querying of Components.
+All Processors will have access to the World instance, which is how you query Components to operate on.
 A simple Processor might look like:

 The first step after importing Esper is to create a World instance.
 You can have a single World instance for your entire game, or you can have a separate instance for each of your game scenes.
 Whatever makes sense for your design.
 Create a World instance like this:

 Create some Processor instances, and assign them to the World.
 You can specify an optional processing priority (higher numbers are processed first).
 All Processors are priority “0” by default:

 movement_processor = MovementProcessor() collision_processor = CollisionProcessor() rendering_processor = RenderingProcessor() world.add_processor(movement_processor, priority=2) world.add_processor(collision_processor, priority=3) world.add_processor(rendering_processor) # or just add them in one line: world.add_processor(SomeProcessor())

 Create an Entity, and assign some Component instances to it: